epbarger/raspi-led/README.md

 ------------
  > - ssh-user *- Lights when one or more users are logged in remotely*

 Custom modes run in the background, constantly checking their state and updating the LED if necessary.
+To add your own mode, see the raspi_led.rb source.

 Running on boot
 =============